jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 #### Hashtags

-* Use them--helps people search and discover
+* Use them!
+It helps people search and discover
 * Inline or collected at end
 * Don't go crazy
 * CamelCase for clarity when appropriate